 One argument is that Chelsea spent £230m in summer, but that ignores the sales of Costa, Nemanja Matic and others.
 The club’s net spent under Conte has been about £70m, according to Transfermarkt, whereas City’s have been £3.6 billion and United’s £2.6 billion.
 As Gary Neville has said, Chelsea have stopped competing with their title rivals in the transfer market.

 All of this is why Conte should not be expected to fight for the title regularly, and certainly not in a season marred by injuries and squad upheaval.
 A realistic target would be the top four.

-And that's exactly where Chelsea are.
-Conte seems to be in crisis, fighting for his job, yet his team sit a point behind Liverpool, and above Arsenal and Tottenham.
+And that's where Chelsea have been for the majority of the season.
+Conte seems to be in crisis, fighting for his job, yet his team are two points outside of the top four with a game in hand.
+Win against 20th-placed West Brom and Chelsea will overtake Tottenham and sit only a point behind Liverpool.
 They’re still in the FA Cup and the Champions League.
 At this horrible time when everything seems to be going wrong, Chelsea’s season is still pretty much equal to that of any team in the country bar Manchester City.